[Roster Analysis]: NBA Depth Charts 2025-2026

 PG SG SF PF C

-Long Term Injuries: De’Anthony Melton (ACL)
+Long Term Injuries: Jimmy Butler (ACL)

 Houston Rockets